hltcoe/turkle/README.md

 Assignment, the values of the form fields are saved to the Turkle database.

 Task Assignment data can be exported to CSV files.
-Each row of the CSV file contains both the template variable input fields and the Worker-submitted form fields.
+Each row of the CSV results file contains the template variable input fields, the Worker-submitted form fields, and some metadata fields.
 For each template variable `${foo}`, the CSV file will contain a column named `Input.foo`.
 For each submitted form field named `bar`, the CSV file will contain a column named `Answer.bar`.
+The CSV file will also have the fields:

+- `HITId` - Task ID
+- `HITTypeId` - Project ID
+- `Title` - Project name
+- `CreationTime` - Time when the Task was created from CSV input file
+- `MaxAssignments` - Number of *requested* Assignments per Task
+- `AssignmentDurationInSeconds` - Amount of time before a Task Assignment expires
+- `AssignmentId` - Task Assignment ID
+- `WorkerId`
+- `AcceptTime` - Time when User accepted an Assignment for a Task
+- `SubmitTime` - Time when User submitted an Assignment for a Task
+- `WorkTimeInSeconds` - Length of time between when User accepted a Task Assignment and when User submitted that Assignment

 # Installation #